5 Do’s and Don’ts For Grooming the Groom

 1. DON’T push it off until the last minute.

 Just like most things leading up to the wedding day, planning is key.
 Whether it’s a facial, manicure, teeth whitening session, or haircut, do not push off booking your grooming appointments until the last minute.
 The last thing you want to hear right before your wedding is that your barber is booked and you’re going to have to entrust arguably the most important haircut of your life to someone who doesn’t fully understand your hair.
+If it’s a beach wedding, Wedding Tropics can help prepare to make the beach wedding look as presentable as possible as the wind could change things.

 Call to book your appointments at least one month in advance and schedule each appointment the appropriate number of days in advance of the wedding as directed by the professional.
-Typically, you do not want to get facials the day before the wedding and also, depending on how your hair grows, you may not want to shave your beard or mustache on the wedding day because of possible skin irritation.
+Typically, you do not want to get facials the day before the wedding, and also, depending on how your hair grows, you may not want to shave your beard or mustache on the wedding day because of possible skin irritation.
 Do it a day or so before your wedding (if you can) to let any cuts or ingrown hairs fade.

 2. DO invest in good product.